freefood89/software-engineering-bootcamp/01A - Setting up AWS/README.md

 Once the bucket is created, create a folder called `images` and another called `thumbnails`.
 The URLs for those folders are `s3://<bucket_name>/images` and `s3://<bucket_name>/thumbnails` respectively.

 ### SQS Queue

+You will be using SQS (Simple Queue Service) as an event bus to schedule workloads.
+The queue will receive a message every time an image is uploaded to `s3://<bucket_name>/images`.

 1. Navigate to SQS (Simple Queue Service) and click Create New Queue
 2. Name it `thumbnail-uploads` select Standard Queue and click Quick Create